 The 2022 Atlantic hurricane season is expected to see a total of 19 named storms: 10 tropical storms, five minor hurricanes, and four major hurricanes.
 While each of these can be categorized as a tropical storm, there are important differences you should be aware of to ensure you’re adequately prepared.

-A tropical storm is a tropical cyclone with maximum sustained wind speeds of 39 mph to 73 mph
+A tropical storm is a tropical cyclone with maximum sustained wind speeds of 39 to 73 mph.

-A tropical cyclone goes through multiple phases of development before officially becoming a hurricane.
+A tropical cyclone goes through multiple phases of development before it officially becomes a hurricane.
 Here’s a breakdown of the four stages in a hurricane’s life cycle.